Hi, what do you want to do?

 Present in Context: Identifying present tense verbs

-in this present tense verbs worksheet, learners choose the correct present tense verb from the highlighted words.
+in this present tense verbs worksheet, students choose the correct present tense verb from the highlighted words.
 Students complete 9 problems.

 Curated OER